The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Then there’s arsenic, which over-accelerates your skin’s keratin production, a protein that binds dead skin cells together and clogs the pores.
 Arsenic occurs naturally in many foods; it’s a natural element of the earth’s crust.

 Cadmium is another heavy metal which cigarettes are notorious for (study).
-Cadmium is non-corrosive and used in batteries and is a by-product of industrial metal smelting.
-It’s used for plastic, metal plating, and textile manufacturing.
+Cadmium is used in batteries and metal plating, and is a by-product of industrial metal smelting.

 Fruit juice and rice are also heavily contaminated (which is identical with arsenic), which causes the average Westerner to eat 30mg of cadmium per day from foods.
 The average cigarette contains 1-3mg, of which 40-60% is absorbed.
 Consequently, a daily pack of cigarettes can double your cadmium exposure, and a study confirmed that smokers’ bodies have twice as much cadmium as average.